GerryOnGithub/Memory-management-in-Cplusplus/README.md

 ## 3. Make use of the Standard Template Libary to store anything you allocate
 If you allocate a some things, store them utilizing an STL class.
 Why I am using singular here will (hopefully) be clear after reading no. 5 below.
 ## 4. Generally only allocate classes, not basic data types
 If you find you need to make use of basic data types (for example double[]) then encapsulate it in a class and keep it away from prying eyes.
-Thing of how the string class hides and manages the memory it allocates.
-And stick to the next rule.
+Think of how the string class hides and manages the memory it allocates.
+And follow the next rule.
 ## 5. Create classes who's individual jobs are to manage heap memory for specific purposes
 As always (and especially when it comes to memory management) each class should have a singlular purpose.